lastpwnd/req-example/README.md

-## Using Axios for Auth Requests
+## Using Axios for Requests

 >>This is just a quick example, best practises were not applied

-A single component app with conditional behavior, main task is to demonstrate the _**Front**_ & _**Back**_ ends interaction using Axios HTTP Client.
-Forms are rendered depending on stage you are currently at and by default, **Register** and **Login** forms are available.
+An application with conditional behavior, main task is to demonstrate the _**Front**_ & _**Back**_ ends interaction using Axios HTTP Client.

-Totally 3 requests were covered in this example:
+Totally 6 requests were covered in this example:
 * Register User `/api/v1/auth/register` POST
 * Login User `/api/v1/auth/login` POST
 * Check Status `/api/v1/auth/me` GET
+* Profile `/api/v1/profile` GET
+* Profile Edit Mode `/api/v1/profile/edit` GET
+* Profile Update `/api/v1/profile/edit` PUT

-Registration form requires all input to be filled, except `AvatarUrl`; for login - all fields are mandatory.
-Server will validate values after you click **"Register"** or **"Login"** buttons, all validation rules for these functions you can find in https://github.com/Code-the-Dream-School/gg-pac-team7-back/blob/main/src/middleware/auth.js inside two arrays: `registerValidation` and `loginValidation` respectively.
-If you still recieving errors, feel free to check `/api/v1/docs` for more detailed info.
+Registration form requires all input to be filled, except `username`; for login - all fields are mandatory.

 Registration form will be hidden, if you have successfully registered new User and Login form will be the only one left.
 After you successfully logged in (_registration can be skipped, if you have already done this before_), JSON Web Token is provided and saved in the `localStorage`.